Open Source Judaism: Encyclopedic references

-Other Educational Tools
+Other educational tools

 In 2011, Russel Neiss and Rabbi Charlie Schwartz were supported by the Jewish New Media Fund in building PocketTorah, a portable app for studying the chanting of the weekly Torah reading.
 Project funding subsidized recording of the entire Torah chanted according to the Ashkenazic custom.
 All recordings used in the software were shared with CC BY-SA licenses and contributed to the Internet Archive.
 All code for the app was shared with an LGPL.

 Community support for Open Source Judaism

 Projects that are not funded through competitive grants are supported by a combination of volunteer contributions, small donations, and out-of-pocket expenses by project organizers.
 Hubs for social entrepreneurship and Jewish education have come to serve as meeting places for project organizers with complementary interests in Open Source and Open Content.
 In 2009, the PresenTense Institute in Jerusalem served as the meeting place for Aharon Varady (Open Siddur), Russel Neiss, and Rabbi Charlie Schwartz (PocketTorah).
 Another hub for Open Source in the Jewish world has been Mechon Hadar.
 The umbrella institution of the Halakhic Egalitarian yeshiva, Yeshivat Hadar, revised its copyright policy in November 2014 and began sharing its searchable database of sourcesheets, lectures, and audio recordings of Jewish melodies with a Creative Commons Attribution (CC BY) license.
 The institution has been a hub for open-source community initiatives.
-In 2009-2010, Mechon Hadar provided Aharon Varady with a community project grant for the Open Siddur Project.
+In 2009–2010, Mechon Hadar provided Aharon Varady with a community project grant for the Open Siddur Project.
 In April 2015, Aharon Varady and Marc Stober co-founded the Jewish Free Culture Society in order to better support new and existing projects in open-source Judaism and to represent the interests of open-source in the Jewish community.